-Streaming Xbox games via Xbox Cloud Gaming (previously known as Project xCloud) means that the Xbox ecosystem is now accessible to those who wouldn't even consider buying a console.
-That's available on Android, iOS, PC, and even directly through Xbox One and Xbox Series X/S consoles.
+Streaming Xbox games via Xbox Cloud Gaming means that the Xbox ecosystem is now accessible to those who wouldn't even consider buying a console.
+That's currently available on Android, iOS, PC, and directly through Xbox One and Xbox Series X/S consoles.

 While Xbox Game Pass and PC Game Pass are two different services, Xbox Game Pass Ultimate bundles both together and then a slew of extra goodies on top.

 While Xbox Game Pass and PC Game Pass will set you back $9.99 / £7.99 / AU$10.95 each, Xbox Game Pass Ultimate offers both for $15 / £10.99 / AU$15.95 per month, and also includes Xbox Live Gold (now only available annually in many territories, which costs $60.00 / £50.00 / AU$80.00).
 You also get EA Play, which costs $4.99 / £4.99 per month, and Xbox Cloud Gaming at no extra cost.

 If you're hoping to get Xbox Game Pass Ultimate for an even cheaper price, we've got good news.
 While this is currently being trialled in just the Republic of Ireland and Colombia, Microsoft is looking to launch an Xbox Game Pass family plan, allowing you and four players to jump in for a monthly cost of €21.99 – which comes to around $21.99 / £19.99 / AU$32.99.